 As far as I know, no one has attempted to fuse evolution with any creation myth except Genesis, which likely speaks to motivation.
 Those doing so have likely accepted the scientific evidence for evolution and the age of the universe, but are desperately trying to cram Genesis into the equation.
 This is possible if the book is taken as a figurative tale of Mankind’s fall and redemption.
 But reading Genesis literally, it is impossible to square it with what we know about evolution and astronomy.

 A small sampling of the mountain of evidence we have for evolution would include: 1.
 Islands that have never been a part of a continent having no terrestrial mammals, amphibians, or freshwater fish; 2.
 All but one marsupial being native only to Australia; 3.
 The Geologic Column containing less-evolved fossils the farther down it goes; 4.
 Richard Lenski’s ongoing e. coli experiment; 5.
 Comparative anatomy between species; 6.
 Transitional fossils such as Archaeopteryx, Tiktaalik, and Lucy; 7.
 The Florida lizard that was observed developing a beneficial toe pad that enabled it to escape an invasive species; 8.
 Vestigial traits; 9.
-And endemic species.
+And species that exist only on isolated locales such as Iceland, Palau, and Madagascar.

 Which brings me to the second problem of the creation vs. evolution debate, which is how lopsided it is.
 I refer not to the massive amount of evidence for one side over the other.
 I am referring to how virtually every piece of “proof” that creationists offer is instead a question about, or objection to, evolution.
 They are almost never asked to provide evidence for their side.
 Even if there is a legitimate question raised about evolution, that is not a point for creationism any more than it is proof that aliens left behind eggs when they visited 5 billion years ago.